awsom82/happyconv/README.md

 ## Using
 After your run this app, you should able to send any JSON or XML file to `http://localhost:8080/`.

 Notice, there no specific path for JSON or XML.
-The application will detect an input type of file by a mime-type header, or if it lacks that info. it will try to detect that by file signature [MIME Sniffing](https://mimesniff.spec.whatwg.org)
+The application will detect an input type of file by a mime-type header, or if it lacks that info.
+It will try to detect that by file signature [MIME Sniffing](https://mimesniff.spec.whatwg.org)

 ### Configuration
 You can just type `./webconv --help` to get help message.